risan/gatsby-test/content/about.md

 However, I'm not really good at design.
 Luckily we now have beautiful CSS frameworks like Bootstrap or Bulma.
 The typography on this blog is even generated programmatically by a JavaScript package: [Typography.js](http://kyleamathews.github.io/typography.js/).

 This blog serves as a journal to document things I learn as an avid programmer.
 It's powered by [Gatsby](https://www.gatsbyjs.org)—a React based static site generator.
-And it's hosted for free on Github Pages.
+And it's hosted for free on [Netlify](https://netlify.com).
 You can check out the entire [source code on Github](https://github.com/risan/risan.github.io).

 Thank you for passing by!
 Check out my profiles on other websites too: